 Here are 3 ways to proceed:

-No. 1: Find and listen to other voices.
+- Find and listen to other voices.
 A leader should keep in touch with new ideas and fresh perspectives.
 If all you’re hearing is one voice, then invite others to the conversation.
 And let them know you really want to hear them.

-No. 3: Leadership can be cultivated, but only in a self-aware person.
+- Leadership can be cultivated, but only in a self-aware person.
 Sign up for a leadership program.
 Get some feedback that assesses your leadership style.
 Make a point to hold a mirror up to your conversations and interactions within your organization.
 Only by seeing themselves through others’ eyes can executives go from someone who holds power to someone who leads.